jdevfullstack-tutorials/code-testing/README.md

 you not trust your own code?
 Will it not work as intended?

-But then by reading so much about this, I grasped the idea already.
+But then by reading so much about this, I fully got the hang of it.
+So here it goes:

 Without the automated code testing, the tendency is to test